middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-partial-response/+page.md

 ## Limits

-The selector is refused with a `400 Bad Request` when it:
+The selector is checked in the `before` phase, so a refused selector answers `400 Bad Request` without running the handler, when it:

 - is longer than 2048 characters
 - nests or groups deeper than 100 levels (counted as `/` and `(` characters)
-- is not a string (VPC Lattice V2 delivers query string values as arrays)
+- is not a string

-- cannot be applied by `json-mask`
+A selector `json-mask` cannot apply is refused with the same `400` in the `after` phase.
 The reason is in `cause.data.reason`.
 A missing or empty selector leaves the response untouched.

+VPC Lattice V2 delivers every query string value as an array, one entry per occurrence.
+The last entry is the selector, as the last occurrence of a repeated parameter wins on the other event formats; an empty array is no selector.

 ## Sample usage